beito123/DynmapArea/README.md

 # DynmapArea

-    This is a plugin for KuroBase.
+    This is for KuroBase.

-This can check protections on dynmap web.
+You can check protections(by /area command) on dynmap web.

 ![image](https://cldup.com/QY2EtcCu5F.png)